AFI and Frankfurt School of Finance & Management launch online training module for Financial Inclusion

 Please note that discounts can only be granted if participants chose “bank transfer” as payment option.
 Frankfurt School can cater for PayPal or credit card payment at a later stage upon request.

 When does the course begin and end?

-The course commences on 1 September 2017 and is required to be completed within six months.
+The next intake begins in March 2018 and is required to be completed within six months.
 The programme structure is flexible and can be self-paced.
 In total, a workload of 150 hours is expected, which on average 5-7 hours per week of work effort during the six months period (self-study, online lectures, reading, final exam preparation).